What we do

 We specialize in solutions for people that are CPAP intolerant or can’t use a CPAP machine.

 The best treatment for sleep apnea is the use of a CPAP machine.
-But in cases where that hasn’t been successful, we prescribe oral appliances that are worn at night.
+But in cases where that hasn’t been successful, we can recommend oral appliances that are worn at night.

 Oral appliance therapy is a widely used and accepted method for treating sleep disordered breathing.